 A big volcano blew up about 3200 years ago, right next to where Santorini island is in Greece today.
-During that eruption, liquid molten rock under the ground (magma) built up immense pressure, and then erupted into a lava explosion.
+During that eruption, the liquid molten rock under the ground (magma) built up immense pressure, and then erupted into a lava explosion.
 The impact was so intense that the volcano collapsed into a huge basin called a caldera.

 Santorini Island became a popular travel destination with big ocean-going ships sailing over the caldera.
-The village of Phira perches on the cliff-edge of the remains of the volcano.
+The village of Phira perches on the cliff edge of the remains of the volcano.

 As idyllic as it looks, the Santorini volcano underneath the ocean still constitutes the biggest volcanic hazard for Europe, together with the Vesuvius volcano in Italy.